|Retention Marketing Strategies for business|

 3. Personalization is Key

 Personalizing your direct mail will ensure the best response rates.
 Not every business personalizes their postcard mailers, most times they’re generic to make it easy to mail to the masses.
-When you put together your mail piece, include as many personal details as possible, not just the name, but the product the consumer has previously purchased and a target offer based on that information.
+When you put together your mail piece, include as many personal details as possible, not just the name, but the product the consumer has previously purchased and a targeted offers based on that information.

 4. Go Custom